 With the rest of my road trip ahead of me, I drove six miles to Scandia, a town known for its antique stores.
 I was having too much fun to stop now.

 One of the highlights of visiting Scandia is that you can shop for antiques along the town’s main corridor.
-Visitors drive to Scandia just to shop the shelves of the Antique Mall (309 4th St.).
-It makes up four storefronts allowing shoppers to duck in and out of stores easily.
+Visitors drive to Scandia just to shop on the shelves of the Antique Mall (309 4th St.).
+It makes up four storefronts, allowing shoppers to easily duck in and out of stores.
 The town screams, “Shop here!”

 No stranger to antique shopping, I’d consider the items in the stores worthy of a trip to Scandia.
-My heart nearly skipped a beat when I came across an original linotype machine inside what was the town’s newspaper building.
-Other items that caught my eye included oversized pieces of furniture just waiting for someone to claim them.
+My heart nearly skipped a beat when I encountered an original linotype machine inside the town’s newspaper building.
+Other items that caught my eye included oversized furniture waiting for someone to claim them.
 The prices were quite reasonable.

-I stepped inside the Buffalo Gallery & Pigeonhole Studio (302 4th St.).
+I entered the Buffalo Gallery & Pigeonhole Studio (302 4th St.).
 Co-owners Connie and Marla sell their individual creations, which include an eclectic collection of handcrafted wreaths, whimsical artwork, and unique home decor.
 The walls were adorned with art made from hand-cut license plates.

 Just down the street, I shuffled through the racks of vintage clothes inside the Rusty Wheel Boutique (304 4th St.), a great place to find women’s clothes from shoes to handbags and blouses to pants.

-My final stop took me to C&C High Tunnel Farms (317 4th St.) where I met the owner, Christi.
+My final stop took me to C&C High Tunnel Farms (317 4th St.), where I met the owner, Christi.
 She told me how her family farm grew into a retail business.
-Refrigerators were stocked full of Kansas-sourced meats and cheeses and to my surprise, she carried beef from my friend’s farm, North End Farms in Salina.
-It just proves you never know who you’re going to meet or what coincidences you might experience on a road trip.
+Refrigerators were stocked full of Kansas-sourced meats and cheeses, and to my surprise, she carried beef from my friend’s farm, North End Farms in Salina.
+It just proves you never know who you will meet or what coincidences you might experience on a road trip.